 I was a weird kid, and now I’m a weird adult — and I like it that way.

 When I was six, I was clacking away on my mom’s giant college typewriter, writing the first of many (many) stories.
 I ran around pretending to be a fairy protecting the forest, talked to myself out loud for advice (still do), and collected hobbies like other kids collected pogs (dated myself here; don’t care).
-Over the years, I became a musician, an ADHD coach, a humorist, an author, a witch, a mother, a wife, and a friend.
+Over the years, I’ve been a musician, an ADHD coach, a humorist, an author, a witch, a mother, a wife, and a friend.

 For years, I felt like I had to pick one identity for people to know me by.
 I’m getting older, and I ain’t got the energy for that, so you get all of me.